wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 clock is stored as a member variable, `gapCycle`, in core recorder objects. `gapCycle` represents aggregated number of cycles added onto `curCycle` as a result of weave phase simulation.

+The zll clock serves as a unique reference clock for specifying time points in the bound and weave phases.
+The `curCycle` of simulated cores cannot be used as reference, since `curCycle` might be "stretched" after contention simulation.
+For example, image the developer refers to a time point `C2` in the current bound phase, but there is an event occuring at time `C1`, where `C1 < C2`.
+If the simulation of the event at time `C2` incurs an extra delay of `D` cycles, then the actual time point after adjustment will be `C2 + D` rather than `C2`, since all later events need to be delayed by `D` cycles as well.
+Cycle `C2` no longer refers to the time point it was supposed to after contention simulation.
+Instead, if we use the zll clock of the current bound phase, and translate the zll clock by `gapCycle` cycles, the result still refers to the same point in the bound phase, since the zll clock is an aggregation of all weave phase adjustments.